 Once this is complete, your Reserve with Google button will automatically appear in your profile, without you having to do anything.

 Restaurant Manager by Eat is an official Reserve with Google partner.
-Try our 1-month free trial to learn if our restaurant reservation and table management system is right for you.
+Try our 14 day free trial to learn if our restaurant reservation and table management system is right for you.